 A marriage may be performed by regularly ordained clergy, judiciary, State of Florida notaries, the Clerk of the Circuit Court, and Deputy Clerks.

 A marriage license cost $95.
-The exception is if both parties are Florida residents, have both provided proof of a premarital class cost is then $61.00.
+The exception is if both parties are Florida residents and have both provided proof of a premarital class.
+Cost is then $61.00.

 RECORDING OF LICENSE:

 After the marriage, the person who performed the ceremony must return the license, within ten (10) days, to the marriage license section, where it will then be recorded in the Official Records.
 Until that license is received, there is no record of the marriage.
 After recordation, a certified copy will be returned to the newlyweds, by mail.
 The original license is sent to the OFFICE OF VITAL STATISTICS in Jacksonville.
 The process takes approximately 3 weeks.

 Can I obtain a marriage license without being in Florida?